coopdigital/coop-frontend-toolkit/README.md

 ### Stylesheets

-The core styles are available as SASS stylesheets; most are available as mixins only, so you can choose to apply the styles to your own classnames without generating a lot of class names your project will not make use of.
+The [core styles](styles) are available as SASS stylesheets.
+Most are available as [mixins](styles/mixins), so you can choose to apply the styles using your own class names.
 The main stylesheet [_coop-toolkit.scss](styles/_coop-toolkit.scss) contains the complete collection of available core styles and components and is a good starting point for building your project's final stylesheet.

 #### IE-specific styles